 Post COVID-19 re-opening: general tips and best practices

-There has never been more confusing times for operating your business; COVID-19 has changed everything.
-We have compiled a list of resources for general tips and best practices for operating your business during COVID-19.
+We have also compiled a list of resources for general tips and best practices for operating your business during COVID-19.
 This list is not comprehensive and it is strongly recommended that you refer to the Alberta Government’s Workplace Guidance for Businesses resource.

 Communication related to COVID-19